-This file note has been prepared in response to the London Borough of Camden's energy and sustainability comments issued on 14/07/2023.
+This file note has been prepared in response to the London Borough of Camden's energy and sustainability comments issued on 14/07/2023 and updated 10/08/23.
 It provides additional information to address the comments and support the Energy and Sustainability Statement revision 04 issued on 28/07/2023.